Wildlife SafarisOff-the-Beaten-Track Safaris & Hidden Treasures

 TALK TO US

-This is considered the start of the dry season as the summer rains fade away in April.
-The landscape is still green and lush but the grasses start dying right back.
+The rains fade, grasses thin out and wildlife becomes easier to spot.
 The sunsets are superb as the skies are clearer.
 The game-viewing is not as prolific as later in the dry season and the slightly lower safari prices reflect this.
-But it is still an excellent time to visit.
+But it is still a good time to visit, with appropriate expectations.

 AVG HOURS OF SUNSHINE 9.5 Hours